5. März 2026

 4. Nov.
 2024 & 5.
 Nov.
 2024

-Composting as transforming, speculating, and writing with Markus Bier, Vik Bayer, and Michael Reindel
+On transformations and metamorphoses - Compost with Markus Bier, Vik Bayer, and Michael Reindel

 Michael Reindel and Vik Bayer are members of Compost Collective (Vienna).
 Within his sculptural practice Michael Reindel interlaces local and global circumstances of places, in order to correlate them with infrastructural processes, which form our present.
 Vik Bayer is an artist and filmmaker who mainly works on and with agriculture as a form of care-taking that entails the possibility of radically changing our hegemonic extractivist reality.